ZhuiCode/liburi/README.md

 There are no special build requirements; a working C compiler and build environment will be sufficient.

-liburi has not been ported to non-Unix-like environments, although it should build inside Cygwin.
+liburi has not yet been ported to non-Unix-like environments, although it ought to build inside Cygwin.

 See also the additional requirements when [building from source](#building-from-source).

-## Information for BBC Staff

-This is an open source project which is actively maintained and developed by a team within Design and Engineering.
-Please bear in mind the following:—

-* Bugs and feature requests **must** be filed in [GitHub Issues](https://github.com/bbcarchdev/liburi/issues): this is the authoratitive list of backlog tasks.
+## Bugs and feature requests

-* Issues with the label [triaged](https://github.com/bbcarchdev/liburi/issues?q=is%3Aopen+is%3Aissue+label%3Atriaged) are
-* [Forking](https://github.com/bbcarchdev/liburi/fork) is encouraged!
-See the “[Contributing](#contributing)” section.
-* Under **no** circumstances may you commit directly to this repository, even if you have push permission in GitHub.
-* If you’re joining the development team, contact *“Archive Development Operations”* in the GAL to request access to GitLab (although your line manager should have done this for you in advance).
+If you’ve found a bug, or have thought of a feature that you would like to see added, you can [file a new issue](https://github.com/bbcarchdev/liburi/issues).
+A member of the development team will triage it and add it to our internal prioritised backlog for development—but in the meantime we [welcome contributions](#contributing) and [encourage forking](https://github.com/bbcarchdev/liburi/fork).

 ## Building from source